mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 }, RANDOM_WAIT_TIME)
 ```

-now TypeScript will correctly alert us when we try to flip flop between the number `0` and
+Now, TypeScript will correctly alert us when we try to flip flop between the number `0` and
 a `Date`.

 ## Function arguments and return values

-This `: foo` syntax can be used to describe function arguments and return values.
+The `: foo` syntax can be used to describe function arguments and return values.
 In this example, it's not clear, even from the implementation of the function,
 whether `add` should accept numbers or strings.